exactmike/PSMenu/README.md

 * Flexible Presentation of User Choices (the Show-Menu function currently provides one option for display of choices but can be expanded.
 I plan to add PromptForChoice as an option in one of the next revisions.)
 * Menu Hierachies and/or Nested Menus with dynamic inclusion of Child menus in the choices list, if desired.
 * Dynamically generated menus from any array of objects
 * Separation of menu definition from menu display and user choice execution.
-Menus are defined as a HashTable object.
+Menus are defined as a pscustomobject.

 ## How it Works
-1. Create a menu definition object (a hashtable), with the following key value pairs:
+1. Create a menu definition object (a pscustomobject), with the following properties:
     - GUID: GUID or other Unique Identifier
     - Title: Descriptive String which will be displayed to the user as the Menu Title when the menu is invoked.
-    - Initialization: Any arbitrary scriptblock to be run when the menu is invoked, stored as a string to be convereted to scriptblock dynamically at menu invocation.
+    - Initialization: Any arbitrary string to be converted to a scriptblock to be run when the menu is invoked, stored as a string to be convereted to scriptblock dynamically at menu invocation.
     - Choices: An array of objects with properties "choice" and "command".
 Choice is a string which describes the option to the user.
-Command is an arbitrary scriptblock to be run when the menu choice is selected.
+Command is an arbitrary string to be converted to scriptblock and run when the menu choice is selected.
 Stored as a string to be converted to a scriptblock dynamically at menu invocation.
     - ParentGUID: used for determining menu location in a hierarchy and affects display / navigation options presented to the user.
     - DefaultDisplayMode (Future option, not currently implemented, to select a text based template, PromptForChoice, or other yet to be determined options)
 Alternatively, try using New-DynamicMenuDefinition, like this: $menudefinition = New-DynamicMenuDefinition -Title "Show properties of the selected file" -Choices (ls | select-object -expandproperty fullname) -command "Get-Item" -ChoiceAsCommandParameter